 In California, you use UIM coverage to help with the costs of car and SUV repair or replacement if the responsible driver isn’t identified.
 Car insurance policies for California drivers include this coverage unless you sign off on removing it from your policy.

 Collision coverage is optional for most drivers in California.
 It only covers the cost of fixing or replacing your vehicle when it’s damaged in an accident.
 It can be called upon no matter who was at fault.
 Drivers still paying on a car loan may be required to have collision coverage.

 PIP, Med-Pay, and Health Insurance After a Hit-And-Run

 Personal Injury Protection (PIP) or Medical Payments (Med-Pay) are also optional coverage options that most California insurers offer.
 These additions help victims with the costs of injury after an accident.
 With this coverage, you can receive compensation no matter who is at fault.
 So, an unidentified hit-and-run driver doesn’t prevent you from getting financial assistance.

 You can also get help with your recovery costs if you are protected by a standard health insurance policy.

 Contact a Los Angeles Car Accident Lawyer

-When a parked car accident involves only vehicle damage, having a personal injury lawyer may not be necessary.
+When a parked car accident involves only vehicle damage, you may only need to have it towed for repair and having a personal injury lawyer may not be necessary.
 But if a car accident leaves you or a loved one with a serious injury, you’ll want to consult with a legal professional before facing off against an insurance representative.

 After their policyholders cause accidents, insurance companies immediately begin work to discredit injured victims.
 They hope to find loopholes to escape liability for the accident that left you hurt.
 Allow our attorneys to turn the tables on an insurance company’s tactics and earn the compensation you need to cover all costs of recovery.